From

 Our thoughts, then, ought to be directed to where our treasure is.
 This is

-the glorious duty of man: to pray and to love.
+the glorious joy of mankind: to pray and to love.
 If you pray and love, that

 Prayer

 is nothing else but union with God.
-When one has a heart that is pure and
+Those who have a heart that is pure and

-united with God, he is given a kind of serenity and sweetness that makes
+united with God are given a kind of serenity and sweetness that makes

-him ecstatic, a light that surrounds him with marvelous brightness.
+them ecstatic, a light that surrounds them with marvelous brightness.
 In this

 intimate union, God and the soul are fused together like two bits of wax